Comment on page

 - Service Credentials: credentials used by Akamas to automate manual tasks and to integrate with external tools.
 In particular, Akamas leverages the following types of interaction:

-- Integration with monitoring and orchestration tools, e.g. to collect IT performance metrics and system configuration.
+- Integration with monitoring and orchestration tools, e.g., collecting IT performance metrics and system configuration.
 As a best practice, Akamas recommends using dedicated service accounts with minimal read-only privileges.

 - Integration with the target systems to apply changes to configuration parameters.
 As a best practice, Akamas recommends using dedicated service accounts with minimal privileges to read/write identified parameters.